By Aimee Breaux

 The university is partnering with Zagster to provide the bikes.
 Users unlock the bikes with a code on the Zagster app and lock the bike back up at a different station at the end of their trip.

 A $25 annual membership fee buys the user one-hour trips Mondays through Fridays and three-hour trips on the weekend.

 The company charges $3 per hour for rides that last longer or for any rides by those without memberships.

-Ron Steedly, alternative transportation manager, said the goal of the program is to make traveling across campus more accessible and affordable
+Ron Steedly, Sustainable Transportation manager, said the goal of the program is to make traveling across campus more accessible and affordable

 and to help solve the same challenge faced by students when he was at school in the 1980s -- how to move students from one side of campus to another in a 20-minute passing period.

 "It's like bike ownership without the headaches, that's how I look at it," said Steedly while he and other transportation officials

 tried to drum up excitement for the program outside the Memorial Student Center on Wednesday.